nulogy/autocomplete_for/README.markdown

     post = Post.create :author_login => 'quux'
     puts post.errors[:author_login]               # will print an error message

+### Running the tests
+You can run the unit tests using `bundle exec rake test`; it assumes you have a Postgres database configured as per `test/database.yml` (e.g. credentials are valid, database exists).

 Copyright (c) 2010 Nulogy Corporation, released under the MIT license